 Inspection and tracking procedures have been implemented by the County.
 A general inspection checklist has also been developed and is used to document inspections and compliance with CGP provisions.
-A total of 29 Inspections of 12 sites were conducted during the reporting period.
-A list of inspections is attached.
+Inspections of 6 sites were conducted during the reporting period.
+A list of inspection is attached.